yuri/ngcourse/handout/12-advanced-form-validation.md

 ## Providing Custom Validation

-The build-in AngularJS form validators are simple and powerful.
+The built-in AngularJS form validators are simple and powerful.
 But what if you need more complex validation?

 You can always build your own validator by creating a directive.
 Place the